DeviCatOutlet/devicatoutlet.github.io/quotes.md

 <style>img {display: inline-block;} li {line-height: 35px;}</style>

 During live streams, funny things that people say can be recorded for posterity by CutieCakeBot and the mod team.
-So far, 586 quotes have been recorded.
-Most of them are listed below; to see the others, ask CutieCakeBot for a quote with the command `!quote N` for some number N.
+So far, 588 quotes have been recorded.
+To see them in chat, ask CutieCakeBot for a quote with the command `!quote N` for some number N.

 * 1: "I'M JUST A SEAGULL POSSESSED BY PEARS!
 I LIVE MY LIFE!" -Devi_Cat (10-Nov-15)